william-tran/microxchg2017/README.md

 If you are using the registry on its own without a PKI, then the entire system would be compromised.
 It's as if you were using a PKI and the private key for your CA were compromised.

+## RSA signing for JWS is expensive!
+You should look into HMAC.

+Key exchange for the symmetric key could happen via a signed and encrpyted JWS/JWE using key material registered in the service registry, and then cache that locally for some interval.
+Thanks for the suggestion.

 # Links

 ## Spring Cloud Services for Pivotal Cloud Foundry